 - Do you have a calm, positive mental attitude or would you fret and worry every time a trade goes against you?

 - Do you have enough money?
-As a rule of thumb, any money you put into the forex markets should be “risk capital” – that is money you or your family can live without (more).
+Any money put into trading is “capital at risk” – it should be money you or your family can live without (more).

 - Do you have an alternative income source?
 Trading returns can be highly unpredictable (positive as well as negative).
 This shouldn’t be your only source of income.

 Your answers to the above will tell you which system, if any, is best suited to your goals and circumstances.